robertorcosta/azure-docs.pt-br/articles/azure-resource-manager/resource-group-using-tags.md

 ## <a name="templates"></a>Modelos

-Para marcar um recurso durante a implantação, adicione o elemento `tags` ao recurso que você está implantando.
+To tag a resource during deployment, add the `tags` element to the resource you're deploying.
 Forneça o nome e o valor da marca.

 ### <a name="apply-a-literal-value-to-the-tag-name"></a>Aplicar um valor literal ao nome da marca